 - Do any of these eight tips to make money fast

-Another issue with the Roth conversion ladder is inflation.
+Another issue with this method is inflation.
 Yearly inflation amounts to roughly 3.7%.
 That means that the buying power of the money you convert will lessen by that much over time.

 Of course, you can get around this by converting a little bit more each year.
 For example, if you wanted to initially convert $25,000 from a Traditional to Roth IRA, you might want to contribute $26,000 (4% more) instead.

-Since your Roth conversion ladder only provides you money until you reach 59 ½ years old, you need to plan for the years beyond that.
+Since your Roth conversion ladder only provides you money until you reach 59 ½ years old, you need to have a retirement savings plan for the years beyond that.
 The first step to doing that is finding out exactly how much you need for retirement.

 How much do you need to retire?